Laozi: Influence

 Potential officials throughout Chinese history drew on the authority of non-Confucian sages, especially Laozi and Zhuangzi, to deny serving any ruler at any time.
-Zhuangzi, Laozi's most famous follower in traditional accounts, had a great deal of influence on Chinese literati and culture.
-Laozi influenced millions of Chinese people by his psychological understanding.
-He persuaded people by his inaction and non-speaking.
+Zhuangzi, the other founder of Taoism, had a great deal of influence on Chinese literati and culture.
 Political theorists influenced by Laozi have advocated humility in leadership and a restrained approach to statecraft, either for ethical and pacifist reasons, or for tactical ends.
 In a different context, various antiauthoritarian movements have embraced Laozi's teachings on the power of the weak.